 The search add-on for Firefox inserts smart tag clouds into Google, Yahoo, and Twitter interface to help you search faster.
 Search Cloudlet seamlessly inserts a tag cloud as you conduct your usual search.
 As you can see in the screenshot, it helps you to scan and read the tags instead of drilling down through the list of search results.
 You can also remove keywords highlighting it in red with a mouse-over and clicking on the word.
 Search Cloudlet however did not work for me on Twitter search as intended.
 The add-on is not perfect, but it’s still worth keeping for what the tag cloud enabler gives you.

 If you want to catch what’s trending on Twitter with the help of a tag cloud, tryinstead.

 Deeperweb again helps you improve your Google search results with a tag cloud.
-It also comes with a Firefox add-on.
+It also comes with a Firefox add-on [No Longer Available].
 Deeperweb allows you to again extend your search by giving you relevant keywords in the tag cloud.
 You can fine tune the search by removing none-essential keywords.
 Get the complete Deeperweb experience as it has lots more to offer beyond the standard Google search.